informatics-isi-edu/ermrestjs/docs/user-docs/column-directive.md

    - `"show"`: the column is shown only when the result **is** empty.

 For example, a no-source `condition_pattern` of `{{#if (isUserInAcl "admin")}}show{{/if}}` renders non-empty for admins and empty for everyone else.
 With `on_empty: "hide"` (default), admins see the column; with `on_empty: "show"`, the visibility is inverted (everyone except admins sees it).

-**Sync vs. async conditions:**

-- **No-source conditions** are evaluated synchronously at column-build time against the catalog's template environment.
-No request is needed.
-- If the with-source condition is all-outbound (no inbound foreign keys or aggregates), the condition is evaluated synchronously using data already available from the main request.
-- If the with-source condition has an inbound path or uses an aggregate, it requires a secondary request.
-The column value is hidden until the condition is evaluated.

 #### condition_key